schuchard/kevinschuchard.com-2023/src/pages/blog/2018-11-20-schematic-sandbox.md

 ## Clean up

-Since schematics generally make file system changes, let’s start with resting the sandbox before we begin executing the schematic.
+Since schematics often make file system changes to your sandbox code, let’s start with resetting the sandbox before we begin executing the schematic.
 Add a `clean` script that resets the sandbox to the version-controlled state.

 ```json
 "clean": "git checkout HEAD -- sandbox && git clean -f -d sandbox"